Ficool

 "Kill them all."

-I sat in the old study room, reading while wondering how the operation was going.
+Lucian sat in the old study room, reading while wondering how the operation was going.
+His eyes drifted to the courtyard.

 Beyond the window, the estate was growing livelier.
 Guest carriages had begun to arrive, some marked with family crests, their lanterns glowing in the dimming light.
 Servants hurried to greet them, guiding each one toward the front steps.